ktorio/ktor-klip/proposals/0004-open-api.md

 There are some important technical details that will require testing:

-1. How robust will the annotation processing be?
+1. How robust will the code analysis processing be?
     - For example, when calling the routing API from a custom function, can we trace the path value?
 2. What will be the performance impact?
     - If there is an impact, we ought to relegate the Gradle task to production builds only.